 Our last recommended activity for the class involves each group making a 5-minute presentation to the class, and so we recommend you adjust your group sizes accordingly to allow all groups present in the same day at the end of class.

 Each unit outline has our recommended assignment tasks.
 Most teachers load these as Weekly Assignments for their class.
 We generally recommend teachers utilize the Rewards function to alternatingly award bonus cash to student’s budget game or stock game accounts throughout the class to encourage on-time submissions.
+Also, you can set-up pre and post tests from the Create Assignment page to gauge how much your students are learning about financial literacy and personal finance.
+Set-up the pre-test before students use the platform, and the post-test at the end of the semester.

 Give Us Your Feedback